jbonn771/blazingfeed/README.md

 BlazingFeed – Multi-Layer Caching Service (L1 + L2) with MongoDB & Redis

-A backend service designed to teach and demonstrate real production engineering concepts, including:
+BlazingFeed is a backend service built to demonstrate real production engineering concepts, including:

-Layered caching architecture (L1 in-memory + L2 Redis)
+Layered caching (L1 in-memory + L2 Redis)

 Cache-aside pattern

-Cache warming & invalidation
+Cache warming and invalidation

 Separation of concerns (routes, services, repos, cache modules)

-Service healthchecks & dependency monitoring
+Service health checks and dependency monitoring

-Metrics for cache hit ratios
+Cache hit ratio metrics

-Running a multi-service environment with Docker Compose
+Multi-service development using Docker Compose

-Express + TypeScript backend structuring
+Express + TypeScript backend architecture

-This project simulates a real-world, read-heavy service (e.g., articles, feed items, feature flags) and shows how to scale it by reducing database load and improving latency.
+This project simulates a real-world, read-heavy service (such as an article feed, feature flag store, or content lookup service) and shows how to scale it by reducing database load and improving latency.

-🎓 Concepts You Will Learn from This Project
+Concepts Covered

-🚦 1.
-L1/L2 Caching Architecture
+1. L1/L2 Caching Architecture

-You’ll learn how high-scale systems reduce latency by layering caches:
+High-scale systems reduce latency and load by layering caches:

-L1 (In-Memory LRU Cache):
-Fastest possible access — kept per instance.

-L2 (Redis Distributed Cache):
-Shared across multiple instances for horizontal scaling.
+L1 (in-memory): fastest access, private to each instance

+L2 (Redis): shared distributed cache that supports horizontal scaling

-This mirrors architectures used at companies like Netflix, Twitter, Meta, DoorDash, etc.
+This mirrors real architectures used at companies such as Netflix, Meta, Twitter, DoorDash, and others.

-🧠 2.
-Cache-Aside Pattern (Industry Standard)
+2. Cache-Aside Pattern

-This project teaches the exact caching strategy used in production:
+This project demonstrates the industry-standard cache-aside workflow:

-L1 → L2 → DB

-If a key misses:
+Check L1

+If miss, check L2

-Read from DB
+If miss, read from DB

-Write to Redis (L2)
+Write fresh value into Redis (L2)

-Write to in-memory (L1)
+Write into in-memory L1

-This pattern:

-avoids stale cache problems

-keeps DB load minimal

-enables graceful fallback if Redis fails
+This avoids stale cache problems, reduces DB load, and provides graceful fallback if Redis fails.

-⚡️ 3.
-Cache Hit Ratio Metrics
+3. Cache Hit Ratio Metrics

-You will implement and analyze:

-l1Hits, l1Misses

-l2Hits, l2Misses

-dbHits

-And expose them through:
+The system tracks and reports:

+L1 hits and misses

+L2 hits and misses

+DB hits

+Metrics are available through:

 GET /metrics

-This teaches how real systems measure efficiency and optimize performance.
+These measurements are essential for optimizing large-scale systems.

-🏗 4.
-Clean Backend Architecture
+4. Clean Backend Architecture

-This project forces you to learn proper backend layering:
+The project is structured into clear layers:

-routes → services → repositories → cache → db
+routes -> services -> repositories -> cache -> db

-You will understand how to split:

-HTTP layer

-Business logic

-Persistence logic

-Cache adapters

-Environment setup

-This is exactly what senior engineers look for.
+This encourages maintainability and mirrors real-world application architecture.

-🐳 5.
-Running Multi-Service Dev Environments with Docker
+5. Multi-Service Environment with Docker Compose

 You will run: